Architecture of the Deccan sultanates: Bijapur Sultanate

 Prominent monuments in Bijapur include the Gagan Mahal, Gol Gumbaz, Bijapur Fort, and Ibrahim Rauza.
 Gol Gumbaz is the tomb of Mohammed Adil Shah and it contains the second-largest dome in the world constructed before the modern age.
 The external diameter of the hemispherical dome is 44 m.
 Ibrahim Rouza is the tomb of Ibrahim Adil Shah II and it is said to be one of the most beautiful monuments in Bijapur.

 The Jami Masjid is one of the largest mosques in India having a courtyard of 11,000 square feet.
-Other architectural works from this period in Bijapur are the Chini Mahal, Jal Mandir, Sat Manzil, Gagan Mahal, Anand Mahal, and the Asar Mahal (built in 1646 CE).
+Other architectural works from this period in Bijapur are the Chini Mahal, Sat Manzil, Gagan Mahal, Anand Mahal, and the Asar Mahal (built in 1646 CE).

 Golconda Sultanate

 Golkonda fort, built by the Qutb Shahi dynasty, has a reputation as one of the most impregnable forts in India, but it is also known for its acoustic features and water management systems.

 The Jami Masjid, built by Quli Qutb Mulk in 1518 CE, is a notable mosque in Golkonda.
 The tombs of Qutb Shahis are a mausoleum complex, a royal necropolis composed of 30 tombs of the royal family, erected between the years of 1543 and 1672 CE.

 Char Minar, in central Hyderabad, was completed in 1591 CE, having four minarets with heights of 56 m.
 The construction of the Makkah Masjid was started in 1617 CE during the reign of Muhammad Qutb Shah, the building was finally completed in 1693.